sap-tutorials/Tutorials/tutorials/xsa-hdi-module/xsa-hdi-module.md

     ![Create module](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/xsa-hdi-module/2.png)

-3. Leave the Namespace blank.
+3. Leave the Namespace blank (they are not of any use anymore) and enter a name for the schema and check the `Build Module after creation` tick box.
 Press Next.

     ![Login](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/xsa-hdi-module/3.png)